sudosays/pytorch-starter/README.md

 This project approaches configuration by:

 1. Specifying default values for function arguments such as in model construction, test setup, etc.
-2. Using configuration files written in the TOML format to read settings.
+2. Using configuration files written in the INI format to read settings.
 3. Parsing command-line arguments to scripts such as `train.py` and `preprocess.py`

 Furthermore, there is a strict hierarchy and precedence in how configurations